-Poet Theo Dorgan launching Gombeens at the Gate
+Poet Theo Dorgan launching Gombeens at the Gate.

-Last week was a busy one.
-My co-author and friend Jim Kennelly and I launched our latest book Gombeens at the Gate: Renewing the Rising through Ideals, Character and Place.
+This summer, my co-author and friend Jim Kennelly and I launched our latest book Gombeens at the Gate: Renewing the Rising through Ideals, Character and Place.

 Gombeens at the Gate delves into the Rising and the Irish Revival that preceded and inspired it.
 Ireland today, although quick to pay lip service to 1916, is sadly lacking in idealism and character.
 We are stumbling along with no overarching vision or purpose.
 We have an eroding national identity, lack of will to save our unique language, and as so many scandals and tribunals suggest, questionable reserves of moral courage.